runatlantis/org/GOVERNANCE.md

 - Allows issues to be assigned to the user

 #### Requirements

-- Enabled two-factor authentication on their GitHub account.
+- Enabled two-factor authentication on their GitHub account
 - Have joined the Atlantis Slack channel.
 - Have read the contributor guide
 - Are actively contributing to 1 or more repositories in the Atlantis GitHub organization.
 Examples include: